 3. Game Connection America

 Game Connection is a smaller event than many others on this list, with only a few thousand attendees.
 But it’s no less valuable for its smaller size.
 This niche event typically runs around the same time as GDC, and while at that event the conference is just as important as the expo, at Game Connection, the focus is all on making deals.
 In 2019 Game Connection America was held at Oracle Park (formerly AT&T Park) in San Francisco, CA. In 2020 it will be in the same place from March 16 to 20.

 Game Connection is attended by game developers, publishers and distributors, and a wide variety of service providers.
-Around 750 companies are represented, with hundreds of buyers from over 50 different countries and around 200 exhibitors.
-According to event statistics, attendees report an average ROI of $300,000, making it a potentially lucrative opportunity.
+Around 750 companies are represented, with hundreds of buyers from over 50 different countries and around 220 exhibitors.
+According to event statistics, over 7,700 deals are made at every event!
+And, attendees report an average ROI of $300,000, making it a potentially lucrative opportunity.